Embassy of Sierra Leone, Washington, D.C.

 The Embassy of Sierra Leone in Washington, D.C. is the Republic of Sierra Leone's diplomatic mission to the United States.
 It is located at 1701 19th Street NW, in the Dupont Circle neighborhood.

-The current ambassador is Bockari Kortu Stevens.
+The current ambassador is Sidique Abu-Bakarr Wai.

 Building

 Built in 1917 to the designs of noted architect Jules Henri de Sibour, the 21-room Beaux-Arts building was formerly a private residence and is designated as a contributing property to the Dupont Circle Historic District, listed on the National Register of Historic Places in 1978.
 Former occupants include U.S. Senator Frank B. Kellogg, Assistant Secretary of State Joseph P. Cotton, philanthropist and diplomat Myron C. Taylor, and the United Nations Club.